The Daily Wire: Documentaries

-The Daily Wire has created several documentaries, including the Matt Walsh documentaries What Is a Woman?, released on June 1, 2022 and Am I Racist?, released on September 13, 2024.
+The Daily Wire has created several documentaries, including the Matt Walsh documentaries What Is a Woman? released on June 1, 2022, and Am I Racist? released on September 13, 2024.
 Convicting a Murderer is a 2023 American true-crime documentary series narrated and hosted by Candace Owens for the Daily Wire.
 Two other documentaries are the Candace Owens helm project The Greatest Lie Ever Sold and the Dr. Jordan Peterson project Logos and Literacy.

 Entertainment

-Daily Wire personalities Michael Knowles and Jeremy Boreing have performed a couple songs together, as a band with the name Smokey Mike & The god-king.
+Daily Wire personalities Michael Knowles and Jeremy Boreing have performed some songs together, as a band with the name Smokey Mike & The god-king.

 In January 2021, the Daily Wire released Run Hide Fight, a feature-length drama about a mass school shooting.
 Its North American release was exclusive to Daily Wire subscribers.
 In November, the Daily Wire launched Adam Carolla Truth Yeller, a comedy podcast filmed with a live audience, featuring comedian Adam Carolla.

 On February 10, 2022, the Daily Wire's first original film, Shut In, premiered on YouTube.
 It was directed by D.J.
 Caruso and starred Rainey Qualley, Josh Horowitz, and Vincent Gallo in his first film since 2013.
 After acquiring domestic rights to The Hyperions, a superhero comedy starring Cary Elwes, the company premiered the film for free on YouTube on March 10, 2022.
 Afterward, it moved to the Daily Wire site for exclusive domestic on-demand viewing.

 Terror on the Prairie, a western set in Montana and starring Gina Carano, was released to subscribers on June 14, 2022.

 On June 29, 2022, the Daily Wire launched the video on demand platform DailyWire+ featuring various Daily Wire podcasts and video productions, and announced an animated preschool series titled Chip Chilla, which featured the voice of comedian Rob Schneider.
 On November 3, My Dinner with Trump, a cinéma vérité-style documentary featuring Donald Trump with 16 of his closest advisors, released exclusively on the platform.

 In November 2022, the Daily Wire announced that it will produce adaptations of Ayn Rand's 1957 novel Atlas Shrugged and Stephen R. Lawhead's series The Pendragon Cycle.
-The Pendragon Cycle began filming in September 2023, and is planned for release in 2025.
+The Pendragon Cycle: Rise of the Merlin began filming in September 2023, and is planned for release in 2026.
 The seven-episode series will be co-directed by Jeremy Boreing and will star Tom Sharp and the conservative YouTuber Brett Cooper.
-On October 16, 2023 – the centennial anniversary of Walt Disney founding his company – Boreing announced a kids' content service called Bentkey, which launched that day.
+On October 16, 2023—the centennial anniversary of Walt Disney founding his company Boreing announced a kids' content service called Bentkey, which launched that day.
 The service features some of the kids' content they had announced the prior year, including Chip Chilla.
 Bentkey's first feature-length film was announced to be a live-action adaptation of Snow White, titled Snow White and the Evil Queen, starring Cooper as the titular character, in response to the 2025 Disney Snow White film.